cod-r/fluxcd-poc/fux-vs-argo.md

 Flux advantages:
 - Operators oriented
+- Easier cluster bootstrapping
 - Permissions use native k8s RBAC
-- Easier cluster bootstrapping

 Flux disadvantages:
 - UI is a plugin and has guarded features behind enterprise license
-- You need access to the k8s cluster
+- You need kubectl for debugging

 Argo advantages: